Marriage Green Card in Pennsylvania: What an Immigration Lawyer in Allentown PA Wants You to Know in 2026

 Do I need to be married for a certain length of time before applying?

 No. You can file for a marriage green card immediately after your wedding.
-However, if your marriage is less than 2 years old at the time the green card is approved, you’ll receive a 2-year conditional green card and need to file Form I-751 to remove conditions before it expires.
+However, if your marriage is less than 2 years old at the time the green card is approved, you will receive a 2-year conditional green card and need to file Form I-751 to remove conditions before it expires.

 Where is the USCIS green card interview held in Pennsylvania?